 I had gotten a glimpse of what the next level of success looked like, and it didn’t appeal to me.

 I don’t like airports.
 I don’t like sleep deprivation.
 I don’t like crowds.
-I don’t do blow or e or any drugs except the occasional nootropic.
+I don’t do any drugs except for the occasional nootropic.
 I’m happily married and don’t want to chase club girls around.
 I don’t adjust quickly to jet-lag.
 I don’t like hustling for gigs.
 And I don’t like listening to hundreds of bad dance tracks to find a few that I’ll feel good about playing out in front of hundreds of people.

 In short, I’m ill-suited to handle any of the hardships of that career, or appreciate any of the rewards.